danieleavitabile/arxiv-submission-walkthrough/README.md

 ## Prerequisites and preliminary information

-* The walkthrough is meant to guide you up to the point where the paper is ready for submission, but **it is important that you do not finalize the submission of this template, as this is irreversible**.
-As you will see, a submission can not be triggered accidentally, so there is nothing to worry about.
-You should just avoid doing the final step
+* The walkthrough is meant to guide you up to the point where the paper is ready for submission on arXiv, but **please do not not finalise the submission of this template, as this action is irreversible**.
+As you will see, a submission can not be triggered accidentally, so you are safe to experiment with the steps below.
+You should just avoid completing the submission, after the last step of the walkfthrough.

-* We assume prior elementary knowledge of how LaTeX works.

-* It is assumed that you have created an account on [arXiv](https://arxiv.org).
+* The walkthrough assumes you have prior basic knowledge of how LaTeX works.
+It is also assumed you have created an account on [arXiv](https://arxiv.org).

 ## Preparing a folder for submission

-* From the right-hand side panel of this, download the latest release of this repository.
+* From the right-hand side panel of our GitHub webpage, download the latest release of this repository.
 The Manuscript folder contains an example of LaTeX manuscript, including all the compilation files.

 * Create an empty `arxiv/` folder, at the same level as `Manuscript`.
 You will now start transferring files to this new folder: the main idea is to prepare a standalone folder that arXiv will compile, and recreate a pdf of your manuscript.
+    There are some specific steps for arXiv submissions, tho

 * Copy the manuscript source file (`.tex`) to the `arxiv/` folder.
 The main file must be at the top level of this folder (you can not put it in a subfolder).

 * Copy your figures.
 In our example, this means copying `Manuscript/Figures` into `arxiv/Figures`, because our manuscript searches for figure files in this folder.
-    ArXiv uses `pdflatex` for compilation, so you should use a format compatbile with this compiler (`.pdf/.png/.jpg/`).
+    ArXiv uses `pdflatex` for compilation, so we recommend using use a format compatbile with this compiler (`.pdf/.png/.jpg/`).

 * Copy style and macro files to `arxiv/`.
-In the example, we are using SIAM class and style files (`.cls` and `.bst` files), as well a file with personal macros (`.sty` file).
+In the example, we are using the SIAM class and style files (`.cls` and `.bst` files), as well a file with personal macros (`.sty` file).

-* Copy your bibliographic data. **This step is a bit more delicate.** On our computer, we would compile a `.bib` file, and use `bibtex` in between several `pdflatex` compilations, to o generate the bibliography.
+* Copy your bibliographic data. **If you use `bibtex`, as in this example, this step is a bit more delicate.** On our computer, we would compile a `.bib` file, and use `bibtex` in between several `pdflatex` compilations, to generate the bibliography.
 On our computer, the bibliographic data after compilation is stored in a `.bbl` file.
 ArXiv, does not run `bibtex` for the compilation.
-Rather, arXiv expects to find a fully compiled `.bbl` file in the directory.
-Hence, you must copy your `.bbl` file to the `arxiv/` folder.
+Rather, arXiv expects to find a fully compiled `.bbl` file in the main directory.
+Hence, you must copy the `.bbl` file resulting from your compilation to the `arxiv/` folder.

 * Optionally, create and write a new `arxiv/00README.XXX` file.
 In this file, you can specify options to be passed to arXiv.
 In most of my submissions, this file contains just one word, namely `nostamp`.
-I use this to avoid that Arxiv stamps the left-edge of the manuscript.
-More infos about the `00README.XX` file can be read [here](https://info.arxiv.org/help/00README.html)
+I use this to avoid that arXiv stamps the left-edge of the manuscript.
+More infos about the `00README.XX` file can be found [here](https://info.arxiv.org/help/00README.html)

 * It is possible that your manuscript has a more complex structure than the one